neuropsychology/neuropsychology.R/Course/Introduction.md

 In R, there are three ways of installing a package.
 For the majority of packages.
 - Click on Tools -> Install Packages...
 - Directly use the `install.packages()` function.
 For example, we can download the "devtools" package by running the following command:
+-
 ```R
   install.packages("devtools")
 ```

-This package contains a function that will allow to download unregistered (often *in development* packages), such as the *neuropsychology* package.
+This package contains a function that will allow to download unregistered (often *in development* packages, or because their maintener is as lazy as me to register it officially), such as the *neuropsychology* package.

 First, every time you start an R session, you need to *load* a package in order to use it:

 ```R
   library("devtools")
 ```

 This basically activate the package and load its functions into your current package library.

 Then, we can use another function to download the neuropsychology package.

 ```R
   install_github("neuropsychology/neuropsychology.R", dependencies=TRUE)  # Download the package
   library("neuropsychology")  # Load the package